How Solar Works - Understanding The Differences

 At Wolf River Electric, we pride ourselves on making the most of every opportunity for our customers.
 So, if another solar company has told you that your house isn’t “good” for solar, let us take a look.
 We often succeed in situations where other companies couldn’t.

-Wolf River Electric custom solar solutions for various roof types including pitched, flat, canopy, shingle, asphalt, slate, and metal roofs
+Wolf River Electric graphic showcasing custom solar solutions for various roof types and materials, including flat, pitched, canopy, shingle, asphalt, slate, and metal roofs.